Randomization Test for the Specification of Interference Structure: Empirical Illustrations

-The results of our randomization tests are summarized in Table \ref{tab:cai}.
+Table \ref{tab:cai} summarizes the results of our randomization tests.
 First, we can see that all $p$-values for testing $\mathbb{H}^{\mathtt{a}}$ are smaller than 5\%, which indicates the presence of information spillovers among the farmers.
-For the null hypothesis $\mathbb{H}^{\mathtt{b}}$, none of the test statistics reject this hypothesis at the 5\% significance level.
-Lastly, for $\mathbb{H}^{\mathtt{c}}$, we cannot reject this under any reasonable significance level with any of the test statistics considered.
-In summary, these results suggest the existence of spillover effects in farmers' insurance purchasing decisions and that having at least one friend assigned to the intensive session might be an important factor that accounts for the spillovers rather than the number of such friends.\footnote{ Given this result, one might want to adopt $E^\mathtt{c}$ as the final model and reanalyze the data.
+For the null hypothesis $\mathbb{H}^{\mathtt{b}}$, two out of six test statistics reject this hypothesis at the 5\% significance level.
+Lastly, for $\mathbb{H}^{\mathtt{c}}$, we cannot reject this under any reasonable significance level with any of the test statistics considered.\footnote{ For $\mathbb{H}^{\mathtt{c}}$, the two MIS methods produce exactly the same focal subpopulation.
+This occurred because of the sparsity of the adjacency matrix restricted on $\mathcal{N}(\kappa)$, which is a phenomenon specific to this particular setup. } In summary, these results suggest the existence of spillover effects in farmers' insurance purchasing decisions and that having at least one friend assigned to the intensive session might be an important factor that accounts for the spillovers rather than the number of such friends.\footnote{ Given this result, one might want to adopt $E^\mathtt{c}$ as the final model and reanalyze the data.
 However, note that doing so raises another issue of ``inference after model selection'', which is beyond the scope of this paper. }